-Smartphones brand Honor, owned by Huawei, quickly became popular in Ukraine.
-They have a great combination.
+Smartphones from the Honor brand, owned by Huawei, quickly became popular in Ukraine.
+They have a great combination

 Appearance, design, equipment